 Sometimes, life just feels overwhelming.
 There’s always so much to do and rarely enough time to figure it all out.
 You’ve consistently tried “keeping it together,” but you’re at the end of your rope, sick of hearing that story on loop in your mind telling you you’re failing or or not good enough.
 It seems like no matter how hard you try to feel better, nothing is working, and you’re tired of feeling tired.

-I’m here to offer you a safe, honest, constructive space where we can unpack the things that are holding you back.
-I use therapeutic approaches grounded in research, including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Mindfulness based practices.
+I use therapeutic approaches grounded in research, including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Mindfulness-based practices.
 Therapy is a space where you and I can collaboratively develop new tools and techniques that will help you participate in your life according to what is most important to you.
 I’ll meet you where you are – fears, tears, stress, messiness, and all – and help you move toward the life you want to lead.

 It can be so hard to decide to come to therapy, but in this space, you can feel free to share anything – you’ll be met with non-judgment and compassion.
 By deciding to care for yourself in this way, you’re not being too selfish, too needy, or too sensitive.
 I believe that everyone can benefit from psychotherapy, no matter whether you’re greatly struggling or looking for further personal growth.